Amirrezahmi/Zozo-Assistant/README.md

 ### Scenario: Microphone Inaccessible

 This part describes the interaction flow when the user does not grant microphone access.
-After the initial question from the program about microphone accessibility, if the user responds with "no", the subsequent interaction process unfolds as follows:
+After the initial question from the program about microphone accessibility, if the user responds with "no", the subsequent interaction process unfolds as demonstrated in the screenshot below:

 <div align="center">
   <img src="https://github.com/Amirrezahmi/Zozo-Assistant/assets/89692207/3c3f191c-7e97-4a72-b096-02388e8ea685" width="800" />